What is a workplace accident report?

 Typical occupational accidents in companies include:

-1. The difference between an occupational accident and a commuting accident
+The difference between an accident at work and a commuting accident

 In accidents related to work, a distinction is made between an occupational accident and a commuting accident.
 On closer inspection, the latter is also an occupational accident with the difference that it does not happen at the workplace, but on the way there.